Our mental health therapist help those seeking hoarding therapy.

 The primary treatment for hoarding disorder is cognitive-behavioral therapy (CBT).
 The therapist will talk and try to analyze why the person is having difficulty discarding things away and why the clutter has built up.

 This is paired with practical tasks and a workable plan.
-The hoarder agrees to take the responsibility to clear the clutter from his home.
-The therapist will support and encourage him for this change.
-The main aim of this therapy is to improve the person’s decision-making and organizational skills and urging him to clear the clutter.
+The hoarder agrees to take the responsibility to clear the clutter from their home.
+The therapist will support and encourage them for this change.
+The main aim of this therapy is to improve the person’s decision-making and organizational skills and urging them to clear the clutter.

 By the end of the treatment, the person will not have cleared all their hoardings, but they will have a better understanding of their problem.
 They will have devised a plan for themselves to build on their successes and avoid falling into their old ways.